cloudcompass/ToIPLabs/docs/LFS173x/ProductionWrites.md

 Further, as you do these operations, please note that you are updating your agent’s storage (it’s Indy wallet) and so you must make sure it is preserved.
 Once the process is complete, the agent that will ultimately use these objects (the DIDs, schema and credential definitions) **must** use the same wallet.

-To run the lab, follow the [instructions here](https://github.com/bcgov/von-network/blob/master/docs/Writing%20Transactions%20to%20a%20Ledger%20for%20an%20Un-privileged%20Author.md).
-As noted above, you can run the steps in Play with Docker or locally using Docker.
+***STOP*: See NOTE at the top of this section.** To review the steps (but not run) the lab, see the [instructions here](https://github.com/bcgov/von-network/blob/master/docs/Writing%20Transactions%20to%20a%20Ledger%20for%20an%20Un-privileged%20Author.md).
+As noted above, these steps must be run with using Docker locally.
+It does **NOT** work using Play with Docker.

 ## Takeaways